 Symptoms Of A Bad Camshaft Position (CMP) Sensor

-Since the computer constantly monitors the CMP signal (as the engine cranks and runs), when the CMP sensor fails you'll see the following trouble code stored in its memory:
+Usually, but not always, when the CMP sensor fails you'll see the following trouble code stored in the computer's memory:

 Circuit Descriptions Of The Camshaft Position Sensor

-In the table below is a brief description of each of the 3 wires:
+In the table below you'll find a short description of each of the 3 wires:

 |1996-1997 Camshaft Position Sensor Connector|